MicrosoftDocs/VBA-Docs/api/Word.TextFrame.WordWrap.md

 This property returns  **wdUndefined** if it's set to **True** for some of the specified text in the specified text frame and false for other text.

+> [!NOTE]
- **Note**  This property may not be available to you, depending on the language support (U.S. English, for example) that you have selected or installed.
+> This property may not be available to you, depending on the language support (U.S. English, for example) that you have selected or installed.

 ## See also